Alexander Slawik: Career

-At the invitation of the Japanese Foreign Ministry in 1966, he researched in the Fukuoka area.
+At the invitation of the Japanese Foreign Ministry in 1966, he researched the Fukuoka area.
 During 1968-69, further work on Hokkaido and Kyushu laid the cornerstone of the interdisciplinary project, developed and managed by him, whose aim was the comprehensive recording of the culture of a historically comprehensible space.
-The result of this long-standing project, a documentation on the topography, social and economic history, the rural equipment inventory as well as the situation of the Burakumin in the Aso basin (Asō Bay), is available in three volumes.
+The result of this long-standing project, a documentation on the topography, social and economic history, the rural equipment inventory as well as the situation of the Burakumin in the Aso basin (Asō Bay), was published in three volumes.

-Among the pupils of Slawik, who themselves made a name for themselves for Japanese studies of the "Wiener Schule", were Josef Kreiner, Peter Pantzer and Sepp Linhart.
+Among the pupils of Slawik, who made a name for themselves in Japanese studies in the "Wiener Schule", were Josef Kreiner, Peter Pantzer and Sepp Linhart.

-Slawik spent his life in a Viennese retirement home.
-He was buried at the Vienna Central Cemetery.
+When Slawik retired, he spent his life in a Viennese retirement home.
+When he died, he was buried at the Vienna Central Cemetery.